anuraam/COMPULIN-ERP/faqs/README.md

 # Frequently ask questions
 <span style="font-size:12px;">4 minutes read time | For Development Team</span>

-## How to backup MSSQL cloud database ( in AWS RDS - Amazon Relaional Data Services)?
+## How to backup MSSQL cloud database?

 In AWS, specifically when using Amazon RDS (Relational Database Service), backups are typically managed automatically.
 However, you still have the option to handle backups manually, which is necessary in certain industries where backups need to be retained for periods longer than the default 35-day maximum of automated backups.